 When and How to View the Twelve Apostles

-While anytime of the day provides a great spectacle, sunrise and sunset are particularly impressive for the blazing hues created.
-They actually change colour from a dark shade to a brilliant sandy yellow under a full sun.
+While any time of the day provides a great spectacle, sunrise and sunset are particularly impressive for the blazing hues created.
+They actually change colour from a dark shade to a brilliant sandy yellow under full sun.

 Other Interesting Facts About the Twelve Apostles